 Renault commenced its Indian innings in a partnership with Mahindra.
 The joint-venture was responsible for the retail of Logan.
 After parting ways with the homegrown carmaker, the company had a comeback of sorts with premium models like the Koleos and Fluence.
 Anyway, history lessons apart, all the drama, struggle, and the dud-sellers were followed by a breath of fresh air in the form of the Duster in 2012.
 Following the first minor change in 2015, the company has rolled out another cosmetic update for the compact SUV.
 While international markets enjoy the second-gen model, India is basically getting a yet-again-facelifted first-gen model.
 Is it new enough?
-We decided to find out.
+We decided to find out in this Renault Duster Petrol CVT review.

 It was back at the turn of the decade that I first saw the pictures of the first-gen Duster, albeit, with the Dacia insignias.
 Back in the day, I found it to be quite a looker with decent proportions and beefed-up expanses of the sheet metal.
 The Duster has aged pretty well, but that said, the latest model has brought in some more bling and boldness.